 The GDPR applies a significant amount of pressure to organizations that are processors of EU citizen personal data, which can be anything from a name, photo, email address, bank details, posts on social networking websites, medical information, or a computer IP address.
 These regulations are tough but not insurmountable.
 In fact, Pratum can help your organization in many ways to prepare for GDPR regulations.
 One of which is helping organizations comply with the Privacy Shield Principles and assisting them with self-certification for the US Privacy Shield program with the United States Department of Commerce.

 Cybersecurity Services for GDPR

 General Data Protection Regulation (GDPR) & Privacy Shield Controls Review

-Pratum’s general controls review provides organizations with an understanding of how well they align with standards set forth by GDPR regulations set to be enforced in May 2018.
+Pratum’s general controls review provides organizations with an understanding of how well they align with standards set forth by GDPR regulations.

 - Performing a data inventory to determine the scope of data and entities covered by GDPR and Privacy Shield requirements.

-- Identifying and register with an Independent Resource Mechanism.
+- Identifying and registering with an Independent Resource Mechanism.

 - Performing 3rd party compliance review for self-certification verification process.

 - Generating materials required to complete the self-certification process for U.S. Privacy Shield.